timinganalyzer/docs/step_by_step_examples.rst

        clock cycle.
     #.
 Disable "Add Pulse" mode.

 Adding the Delays and Constraints
 -----------------------------------

 * To add a Delay, Add Menu -> Delay or Ctrl-7 or right button click for pop-up menu
 * To add a Constraint, Add Menu -> Constraint or Ctrl-8 or right button click for pop-up menu

+You can quickly add previously used Delays or Constraints.
+Use the pop-up menu selections

-* To add a previously used Delay, right button click for pop-up menu and select "Add Used Delay"
+* To add a previously used Delay, right button click for pop-up menu and select "Add Used Delay".
-* To add a previously used Constraint, right button click for pop-up menu and select "Add Used Constraint"
+* To add a previously used Constraint, right button click for pop-up menu and select "Add Used Constraint".

     #.
 Select 1st rising edge of CLOCK and 1st edge of ADD.
 Add delay tclk2add.
     #.
 Select 1st edge of ADD and 1st edge of CS*.
 Add delay tpd.